-The SHARE wave 5 and wave 6 Interviewer Survey was implemented as a web survey.
+The SHARE wave 5, wave 6 and wave 7 Interviewer Survey was implemented as a web survey.
 Besides basic demographics, the questionnaire contains questions about interviewers' attitudes towards surveys in general, their expectations and experiences towards some specific SHARE modules as well as some hypothetical questions of how they would behave as a respondent.

 Five of the wave 5 SHARE countries participated in the SHARE Interviewer Survey: Austria, Belgium, Germany, Spain and Sweden.
 In SHARE's sixth wave 12 countries implemented the SHARE Interviewer Survey (Austria, Belgium, Estonia, Germany, Greece, Italy, Luxembourg, Poland, Portugal, Spain, Slovenia and Sweden).
+In wave 7, more than 1100 interviewers from 22 countries participated.
 The participation of interviewers was voluntary and confidential, i.e. responses were not shared with the survey agencies.
-To link the interviewer survey data with the SHARE survey data, a wave-specific interviewer ID variable (intid) is provided in the IV module.
+To link the interviewer survey data with the SHARE survey data, a wave-specific interviewer ID variable (intid) is provided.